-If you are a female registered with a GP and between the ages of 25-49 screening is available every three years and for those aged 50-64, every five years.
+If you have a cervix and are registered with a GP and between the ages of 25-49 screening is available every three years and for those aged 50-64, every five years.

-The test can be done in your GP practice or GUM/sexual health clinic (usually by a female GP or practice nurse) and looks for pre-cancerous cells so is a preventative screening programme.
+The test can be done in your GP practice or Wigan GP Hub (usually by a female GP or practice nurse) and looks for pre-cancerous cells so is a preventative screening programme.